devoplx/fastify-essentials/docs/docs/support/LTS.md

 in this document:

 :::warning
-When a security fix is release, we release i
+When a security fix is released, we automaticly bump it to a **Minor** release unless it introduces large amount of breaking changes to the core functionality.
 :::

 1. **Major** releases, "X" release of [semantic versioning][semver] X.Y.Z release